 When should I activate the eSIM, before or after traveling?

-Install the profile at home with Wi-Fi, but do not activate the data until you arrive.
-Most plans start counting from the first connection at your destination, so activating it upon landing gives you all the full days.
+Install the profile at home with Wi-Fi, but don't activate the data until you arrive.
+Most plans start counting from the first connection at your destination, so activating it upon landing gives you all your full days.

 Conclusion

-A trip through the Balkans is one of Europe's most beautiful experiences, and it doesn't have to be complicated by internet access.
+A trip through the Balkans is one of Europe's most beautiful experiences, and it doesn't have to be complicated by internet issues.
 With a regional plan, you'll have data in Croatia, Bosnia, Montenegro, Serbia, Albania, and North Macedonia with a single purchase, and you can forget about roaming charges outside the EU.
-Prepare your eSIM for the Balkans before you leave and land already connected, without queues or bill surprises.
+Prepare your Balkans eSIM before you leave and land already connected, with no queues or bill surprises.